 It is also possible that your organization or government has blocklisted IP addresses known to belong to VPN services, in which case trying to connect to a blocked VPN server address could bring up a red flag.
 It’s also worth remembering that your boss might simply walk into your room at the wrong moment.

 Although VPNs can defeat most censorship efforts, a powerful enough adversary (such as the Chinese government) can implement blocks that even a VPN cannot overcome.
 In such cases, the most effective solution may be using the Tor network with unlisted Tor servers and Tor bridges that use pluggable transports to evade deep packet inspection techniques.

 For all the freedom-enabling privacy benefits a VPN can offer, one of the most popular uses for VPNs is to securely stream videos that are only available in certain countries.
 This allows you to access content you’ve subscribed to (and paid for) when traveling abroad.

 A VPN allows you to “spoof” your location and pretend to be in a certain country, thus giving you access to services only available in that country from anywhere in the world.

 Proton VPN users with a paid plan can access a wide selection of popular streaming sites using our service.

 As with websites you visit, a VPN will hide your real IP address from peers when file sharing using the BitTorrent protocol.
 This makes using a VPN an essential precaution for torrenters.
 A VPN is also useful for accessing torrent sites that may be blocked by your ISP.

-Yes and no. Yes, because it stops your ISP from knowing what you do online, and because it stops websites you visit from knowing your real IP address.
-Using a VPN can, therefore, provide a high level of privacy when online.
+A VPN protects your privacy by preventing your ISP from knowing what you do online and the websites you visit from knowing your real IP address.

 A Netflix account registered anywhere in the world is sufficient to access an unblocked Netflix site anywhere else in the world.
 To access Hulu, however, you need an account that is registered in the United States.